webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - Allow virtual machines to connect to virtual networks and communicate with other virtual machines and physical devices.
     - Can be configured with specific network settings and policies.
   - **Network function virtualization (NFV)**
-    - Logical segmentation of a physical network into separate virtual networks.
-    - Enables isolation, security, and efficient network management.
-    - Virtual machines or physical devices can be assigned to different VLANs based on network requirements.
+    - virtualizes physical network hardware appliances into software-based solutions running on standard servers and other virtualization infrastructure.
+    - Virtual Network Function (VNF): instance of each virtual appliance.
+    - NFV infrastructure: hypervisor manages the creation of each VNF on servers in data centers at edge or cloud.
+    - Management and orchestration (MANO): NFV lifecycle management and manages the underlying compute, storage, and network resources.
   - **Hypervisor**: creates the virtual hardware for devices.
     - software to create the illusion of physical hardware.
     - manages all physical resources: memory, processor, storage.